 Charity’s Spring Garden Tips for Pollinators

-Spring is here and if you’re reading this, you’re probably like me and thinking about the garden season ahead of us and wondering how we can use the spaces around us to improve habitat for native bees (and other pollinators)!
-There are SO many posts online about things we can do to support pollinators, many of them are very good, many of them are very vague, and many of them are potentially harmful for native bees.
-(I’m going to focus on bees here, but know that the things we do to improve spaces for native bees will also improve spaces for other pollinators, and invertebrates which are not pollinators, but still help us out in many ways).
+Spring is here, and if you’re reading this, you’re probably like me and thinking about the gardening season ahead of us - and wondering how we can use the space to improve habitat for native bees (and other pollinators)!
+There are so many posts online about things we can do to support pollinators.
+Many are very good, many are very vague, and many are potentially harmful for native bees.
+I’m going to focus on bees in this article, but know that the things we do to improve spaces for native bees will also improve spaces for other pollinators, as well as other invertebrates that are not pollinators but still help us out in many ways.
 I’m a learner, too, still trying to make the best decisions I can.
 Rather than reiterate others’ works, I’m going to share what I have noticed in my own garden near the centre of Red Deer.

 Consider growing native plants.
 Not only are they going to be tougher (more tolerant of our climate conditions) than garden cultivars, they have established relationships with native bees during their peak flowering period.

-If you’re not sure which native plants do best in your area, we have put together some great resources to help you get started on our Native Plant Resources page.
+If you’re not sure which native plants do best in your area, we put together some great resources to help you get started on our Native Plant Resources page.
 Our Top 12 list includes those which are (likely) easiest to find, give the best bang for your bud (as far as native bees will enjoy) and are pretty easy to get going.
-We also have a more comprehensive list for those with a bit more ambition, both of these lists provide information about their typical best habitat, so you can find what you’ll have the best success with in your space.
-Also on this page is a link to our spreadsheet of places to source native plants from independent growers here in Alberta.
+We also have a more comprehensive list for those with a bit more ambition, but both of these lists provide information about their best habitat, so you can find what you’ll have the best success with in your garden.
+We also have a spreadsheet of places to source native plants from independent growers here in Alberta!

 We know that native bees need diverse, native food (and they do), they also need wild-ish spaces to nest in.
 Approximately 70% of our native bees are ground nesting, and when we mulch, till, and plant ground cover, we reduce the available spaces for them to access.
 Of course, nature abhors a vacuum, so leaving bare ground can feel counterintuitive in our yard spaces (surely weeds will take over?), but fortunately, there are happy medium spaces that can work in everyone’s favour.
 Paving stones or sidewalk blocks often provide a suitable space for us to walk, but also a suitable (compacted, untilled) space for ground nesting bees underneath in drier patches.
 As a garden develops established patch of native perennials, we won’t be tilling the area, they generally require a bit of extra spacing between them, and if we consider forgoing mulch (as the leaf cover during peak summer heat will do the job of shading & cooling the soil for us) -it will let those small digging bees access the soil more easily.